nock/nock/README.md

 Copy and paste that code into your tests, customize at will, and you're done!

+(Remember that you should do this one test at a time).

 # How does it work?

 Nock works by overriding Node's http.request function.